-Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific FOA Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
-Technology Description 5 pages maximum Applicants are required to describe succinctly: The proposed technology or research, including its basic principles and how the work is unique and innovative; The proposed research goals or technology's target level of performance (Applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art or science in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology or research will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; For Topic Area 2 and Topic Area 3 Applicants only: The key technical risks/issues associated with the proposed technology development plan; and The impact that DOE funding would have on the proposed project.
-Addendum 5 pages maximum Applicants may provide graphs, charts, or other data to supplement their Technology or Research Description.
-Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including:
+Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific Sub-Topic Area(s) being addressed, both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
+Technology Description 3 pages maximum Applicants are required to describe succinctly: The proposed technology or approach, including the basic operating principles and how it is unique and innovative; The proposed technology or approach's target level of performance (applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology or approach will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; How the proposed project will contribute to existing Co-Optima initiative goals and objectives The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.

-Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the Applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the Applicant has worked together with its teaming partners on prior projects or programs; and Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities. -- ---
+Addendum 1 pages maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
+Applicants may provide graphs, charts, or other data to supplement their Technology Description.